vitessio/website/content/en/docs/25.0/user-guides/configuration-basic/add-delete-cell.md

 ---
-title: Add or Delete a Cell
+title: Adding or Deleting a Cell
 weight: 15
 ---

-## Add
+## Adding a Cell
 To add a cell after a cluster is up and running, you start off by creating one using the same steps previously performed to create the first cell:

 ```sh